microsoft/ConversationLearner-Samples/README.md

     npm start
     ```

-5. If you're not already, switch to the BLIS web UI in Chrome by loading http://localhost:5050/home.
+5. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.

-6. Create a new BLIS application in the UI, and start teaching.
+6. Create a new Conversation Learner application in the UI, and start teaching.

-7. To make code changes in ``blis-bot-01/src/app.ts``, repeat the steps above, starting from step 2.
+7. To make code changes in `cl-bot-01/src/app.ts`, repeat the steps above, starting from step 2.

 ## VSCode